 In advanced or severe cases of glaucoma, a cycloablation surgery may be recommended.
 The goal of this type of surgery is to decrease the production of inner eye fluid, which in turn, lowers the inner eye pressure.
 This is done by destroying an area of the ciliary body.
-This surgery is usually reserved until other surgical and medical options have failed.
+However, this surgery is only considered when the IOP continues to remain high, even with the maximum use of medications.